Erick-MC-Cedeno/loredounipass-portfolio/README.md

 This project is my personal web portfolio, built with Next.js and a variety of modern technologies to showcase my skills, projects, and experience as a Full Stack Software Engineer

 ## 🚀 Check out my personal portfolio
-Explore my projects, skills, and experience as a Full Stack Software Engineer:
 👉 [loredounipass-portfolio.vercel.app](https://loredounipass-portfolio.vercel.app/)